awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 For Custom code signing method, use the absolute path to the signer certificate file\.
 For more information about creating a trusted certificate, see [Create a code\-signing certificate](ota-code-sign-cert.md)\.
 **`signerCertificateFileName`**
-The location of the code signing certificate on the device\.
+The file name of the code signing certificate on the device\.
+This value must match the file name that you provided when you ran the `aws acm import-certificate` command\.
+For more information, see [Create a code\-signing certificate](ota-code-sign-cert.md)\.
 **`compileSignerCertificate`**
 Set to `true` if the code signer signature verification certificate isn't provisioned or flashed, so it must be compiled into the project\.
 AWS IoT Device Tester fetches the trusted certificate and compiles it into `aws_codesigner_certifiate.h`\.
 **`untrustedSignerCertificateArn`**